JiahaoPlus/JiahaoPlus.github.io/_pages/projects.md

 ## Medical Image Segmentation [[poster]](https://JiahaoPlus.github.io/files/UCLA_Poster.pdf)
 <img width="400" height="218" src="https://JiahaoPlus.github.io/images/HaN.JPG"/> <br>
 Accurate segmentation of organs at risks (OARs) is an essential step for the planning of radiation therapy for head and neck (H&N) cancer treatment.
 However, this procedure is mostly carried out manually in the clinic, and the average physician's time to fully contour a single head and neck case is approximately 2.7 hours.
 Automatic segmentation of OARs is a challenging task due to the low contrast of soft tissue, artifacts in CT images, and limited labeled slices for training.
 To deal with the problems, we propose a conditional generative adversarial network (cGAN) based algorithm for automatic segmentation of OARs in H&N CT images.
+For this work, I won the ["Best Research and Presentation Award"](https://JiahaoPlus.github.io/files/UCLA_award.pdf) in EE group certificated by the UCLA CSST Program.

 ## Olfactory Bulb Volume Measurement Using MRI Scans
 <img width="800" height="322" src="https://JiahaoPlus.github.io/images/OB.png"/><br>